Central Coast Council has developed a Draft Council Affordable Housing Land (CAHL) Proposal which is currently on Exhibition.

 We know that our community is very interested in the provision of affordable housing and we are seeking input from our community to ensure the framework for developing affordable housing on Council owned sites reflect what current and future users want to see.

-Submissions should be addressed to the Chief Execurtive Officer, Mr David Farmer by 5pm Wednesday 26 May 2021 via:
+Submissions were to be addressed to the Chief Execurtive Officer, Mr David Farmer between 28 April and 16 May 2021, via:

 - Email: firstname.lastname@example.org